wyattades/webpack-boiler/README.md

 | pages[].headElements | `Object[]` | `[]` | Append extra elements to `<head>` with an array of element attributes, where `tag` is the element's tag e.g. `[{ tag: 'link', rel: 'stylesheet', href: 'style.css' }]` |
 | pages[].bodyElements | `Object[]` | `[]` | Same as `headElements` but appended to the end of `<body>` |

+## Manifest
+To truly create a Progressive Web App, you need to provide an object to the `manifest` config parameter.
+This will produce a `manifest.json` file as well as a service worker
+(`sw.js`) that caches the files on your website (using [offline-plugin](https://www.npmjs.com/package/offline-plugin)).

 ## Custom Templates
 Set the relative path to a custom `pug` template in the `template` config parameter.
 I recommend to structure the custom template like so: